GIT-REPLAY(1) Git Manual GIT-REPLAY(1)

 bare repos too

-Takes ranges of commits and replays them onto a new location.
+Takes a range of commits and replays them onto a new location.
 Leaves

-the working tree and the index untouched, and updates no references.
+the working tree and the index untouched.
+By default, updates the

 THIS COMMAND IS EXPERIMENTAL.
 THE BEHAVIOR MAY CHANGE.